By: Marilyn L. Davis

 - How will I pay for them?

 - Can I use and not get caught?

-Unfortunately, this first relief, enthusiasm, and gratitude wanes if we are not making other changes, seeing favorable outcomes of our changes, and finding value in being in recovery.
-Instead of remaining grateful though, we get angry that people are suggesting that we give up friends who still use; give us directions for changes, and expect us to be happy, joyous and free.
+Instead of remaining grateful, we get angry that people are suggesting that we give up friends who still use, give us directions for changes, and expect us to have a positive attitude about these changes.

 Other times, we get complacent and think we’ve done enough.
 Some of us start resenting the people who are trying to help us.
 Rather than hearing their stories of change and awareness, we start filtering what they are saying as a lecture on how great they are and how we’re less than them.